 You will be able to acquire any glasses or contact lens prescription your child may need, and your child will leave our office with a fun pair of sunglasses and a sticker for doing well during his or her visit.

-Our Doctors Are Leaders in Child Eye Care in New Orleans
+Our Doctor Is a Leader in Child Eye Care in New Orleans

 Our family-friendly office welcomes children of every age.
 Each encounter is tailored to fit the needs of our patients, and we treat everyone with the utmost care.
 At Eyes on Canal, we emphasize early childhood eye care, not only because every child’s vision is precious, but also because detecting issues and irregularities early could ensure his or her vision lasts a lifetime.